ARM-software/abi-aa/buildattr64/buildattr64.rst

 component), vendor data sheets, and similar long lived publications.

-Build attributes approximate the intentions the user of a compiler or assembler has for the compatibility of the relocatable file produced by the compiler or assembler (`Attribute values are based on user intentions`_).
+Build attributes approximate the intentions the user of a compiler or assembler has for the compatibility of the relocatable object file produced by the compiler or assembler (`Attribute values are based on user intentions`_).

 The figure below depicts the software development flows in which build attributes are important.